personaelabs/old-website/content/posts/sbctaz.md

 ![Catalonia](../../media/tweet8094.png)

-And my favorite of all, a little tweet exchange supporting Catalonia.
+Finally, a little tweet exchange supporting Catalonia.
 A guess I have for the "Alchemist" is Vitalik (a previous workshop attendee who spent some time in Barcelona before Ethereum was founded).
 And a guess I have for the "Wizard" is Jordi Baylina (a workshop presenter who is a big Catalonia supporter).
 But the beauty of heyanon is I'll never know for sure!

 ### PSE's 10x better version: TAZ